In This Article

 The Trezor Safe 5 is a cold storage hardware wallet that follows the popular Model T. It has a 1.54-inch color touchscreen protected by tough Gorilla Glass 3 and uses a secure EAL6+ chip to keep your crypto safe.
 The wallet also includes a microSD card slot and can store over 9,000 cryptocurrencies.
 Haptic feedback gives small vibrations during use, making it feel more like a smartphone.

 Its extra layer of security includes passphrase encryption, secure PIN entry, and compatibility with Shamir Backup, giving wallet owners multiple paths to secure recovery.
-For those not ready to jump into a more complex cold wallet, Trezor is often the first—and best cold wallet to start with.
+For those not ready to jump into a more complex cold wallet, Trezor is often the first—and highly rated cold wallet to start with.

 Trezor Safe 5 Pros & Cons